snandasena/behavioral-cloning/README.md

 |----------------------------------|-----------------------------------|
 | Original Paper Image             | Tensorflow Keras Model Summary    |

-The original architecture was modified with following adjustments.
+The original architecture was modified with the following adjustments.

 * Normalized intput by using Lamba layer
 * Added a dropout layer to avoid overfitting after the convolutional layers